Shark-vil/laravel-canvas-board/README/EN.md

 - Placing images on the canvas via drag and drop
 - Placing text on the canvas via the tools menu
+- Paint with a brush
+- An eraser to clean the canvas

 ## CloudFlare